May 23, 2023

 What it may mean for investors

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
 Stock markets, especially foreign markets, are volatile.
 Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
+Foreign investing has additional risks including those associated with currency fluctuation, political and economic instability, and different accounting standards.

 Global Investment Strategy (GIS) is a division of Wells Fargo Investment Institute, Inc. (WFII).
 WFII is a registered investment adviser and wholly owned subsidiary of Wells Fargo Bank, N.A., a bank affiliate of Wells Fargo & Company.